-Public Health (5 U.S. credits) = UWEC ENPH upper division elective
+Doing Business in Southern Africa (5 U.S. credits) = UWEC BSAD upper division elective next 3 weeks.

-Students in the General Elective Programme can choose two courses to take over the next 3 weeks.
 Each course is worth 2 U.S. credits.
-The following courses were offered in summer 2017.
+The following courses were offered in summer 2019.
 Historically, courses have not changed dramatically from one summer to the next.
 Please note that a minimum of five students must register for a course before it can be offered.